 Before you apply, please check the research themes to see if we can offer doctoral supervision in the area you wish to research, or look through our ready to go PhD projects to see if any of these appeal to your interests.
 You can then complete a PhD enquiry form to give us a little more detail about your proposed project.
 We’ll only offer a research degree where we have relevant expertise to ensure you get the right academic support in your area of interest.

 Professional doctorates are designed to develop research and professional skills related to professional practice.
 They combine taught modules with an in-depth research project.
 Work must demonstrate an original contribution to knowledge within your profession.

 To apply for a professional doctorate, please see the information on our professional doctorate course pages.

 A PhD by published work allows you to apply for a research degree based on work you have already had published or exhibited.
 This can include edited texts, creative works or collections of artefacts that you have exhibited in public.

 Your application should include a list of your published works that form the basis of your proposed PhD, along with a statement on how they will contribute to knowledge and when your research was carried out.
 Please contact firstname.lastname@example.org for more information on how to apply.

 Once you know which programme of study you want to follow, the next step is to start your application.

-A step-by-step process to ensure the best support for your specialist area.
+Find out the steps you need to take to apply for a postgraduate research degree and ensure the best support for your specialist area.